joeromero/docs/sql_api.md

 ## URL endpoints

-All SQL API requests to your CaroDB account should follow this general pattern:
+All SQL API requests to your CartoDB account should follow this general pattern:

 ```sql